 Staying on the subject of the inside tire markings, the next set of characters you’ll see, will show the amount of pressure per square inch (PSI) that the tire should be maintained at in various weather conditions including temperature variations and pressure changes due to changes in elevations.
 In the example in the graph above, you’ll see that the PSI for this tire in listed as 50 regardless of usage as a single tire or used a dual tire.
 It also doesn’t have a separate designation regarding elevation or air temperature.
 This is a good thing, but keep in mind that in this example, these are the specifications for the light truck tire used to tow the camper and not for the RV specifically.
 It’s highly likely that the numbers on your trailer tires will have different PSI ratings based upon factors such as usage, or weather conditions such as elevation or air temperature and in some cases, even road conditions.
 Understanding the PSI setting for your RV and its tow vehicle is critical.
 To not understand these requirements and not maintaining the recommended settings could lead to serious problems such as a tire blow-out or even an accident.

-Read my full article on how to set the right tire pressure for your RV tires for more information on the topic.
+Read my full article on how to set the right tire pressure for your RV tires for more information on the topic and read Mike’s guides on the best tire pressure monitoring systems and the best RV air compressors.

 Markings for sizing systems